frothers/Frothers-FC/content/posts/2025/2025-summer-game-01.md

 An absolute hit out

-- Yarride scored 4 identical toe poke goals
+- Yarride scored 3 identical toe poke goals
-- Lance grafted for a couple goals
+- Lance grafted for a hattrick as well
 - Chris scored a looped header from 6 yards and was gifted a 90th minute brace
 - Patrick finished off a well crafted move
 - Jacob calmly first timed one